-According to preliminary electoral results the Bundestag will have 709 members.
-Research of the MEDIENDIENST shows that 57 MPs have a so-called migration background.
+According to election results the Bundestag will have 709 members.
+Research of the MEDIENDIENST shows that 58 MPs have a so-called migration background.
 The term migration background was created for statistical purposes in Germany.
 A person has a migrant background if the person or at least one parent was born as a foreigner.

 Rate of members with migrant background in the parliamentary groups: